wdporter/i-am-that-vuepress/75-in-peace-and-silence-you-grow/readme.md

 **M:**&ensp;It is the other way round: the deed is a fact, the doer a mere concept.
 Your very language shows that while the deed is certain, the doer is dubious; shifting responsibility is a game peculiarly human.
 Considering the endless list of factors required for anything to happen, one can only admit that everything is responsible for everything, however remote.
-Doership is a myth born from the illusions of ‘me’ and ‘the mine’.
+Doership is a myth born from the illusions of “me” and “the mine”.

 **Q:**&ensp;How powerful the illusion is.